/ /

 In the early summer, you’ll have wildflowers in the foreground, which creates a scene that seriously looks like it’s a painting.

-Dog Mountain (Columbia River Gorge)
+The Dog Mountain Trail (Columbia River Gorge)

 • Length: 6.8 miles